-Honey Chain Traceability in Guatemala
+Honey Chain Traceability

 The project seeks to maintain and extend international market access for Guatemalan honey, with a view to improving living conditions for beekeepers and other actors in the country's honey chain.
 This will be achieved through the development and implementation of an electronic traceability records system, which will make it possible to monitor the movement of apicultural products and improve good production and manufacturing practices.

 In Guatemala, beekeeping is generally practised as a secondary activity by small‑scale farmers, and is a source of temporary employment, particularly during the harvesting season.
 The sector's main activities revolve around honey exports, with virtually no marketing of any other hive by‑product, such as pollen, propolis, royal jelly or wax.
 There are an estimated 3,000 beekeepers and 150,000 beehives nationwide.
 In total, 1,421 beekeepers, with 95,376 beehives, are registered in the Guatemalan Beekeeping Register (REGAPI) database of the Ministry of Agriculture, Livestock and Food (MAGA).
 Another 31 establishments responsible for the collection, processing, packaging and export of natural honey, seven of which are cooperatives or associations of small‑scale honey producers, are registered in the MAGA Safety Directorate's Safety System (SII).